lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 04:21 PM)_

 > Damien laughs.
-> ”So what have you been doing, squirt?”
+> "So what have you been doing, squirt?"

 **PlasmaPerson** _(28-Oct-18 04:21 PM)_